martin-martin/mentorship/answers.md

 Imagine fetching the relevant provided information and the looked-for information from the text, and dropping them into two boxes.
 How would that look like for this exercise?

->Student: Okay, so I'd make the "provided" box like this: (money = $8, cost = $6/lb, 1 lb = 18 strawberries) and the "searching" box like this: (how many strawberries can she buy).
+>Student: Okay, so I'd make the "provided" box like this: (money = $8, cost = $7/lb, 1 lb = 18 strawberries) and the "searching" box like this: (how many strawberries can she buy).

 Great!
 Well done!
 You've already started to put the pieces into mathematical notations!
 Now which of those can be expressed as a **relationship** (we're working towards a formula!).

 >Student: The cost and the amounts are in a relationship.
-Hm... $6/lb that means that's 1 lb, and we know that that are 18 strawberries.
-So maybe $6 = 18 strawberries.
+Hm... the cost is $7/1lb and we also know that there are 18 strawberries in 1lb.
+So maybe $7 = 18 strawberries.
 Oh great, we don't even need the pounds here!

 Yay, cool!
-Bring it one step further, what can you do with the $8 information that we have, what do we want to know?
+That's true, you can get 18 strawberries for $7 - but keep the "cost" variable in there.
+How could the formula look like when you keep the cost in there and substitute the lb for the amount of strawberries?

+>Student: Ah, okay.
+I think that would be: cost = $7/18 strawberries

+Nice, exactly.
+So that's what we have.
+What's the "cost" that we are looking for?

->Student: We want to know how many strawberries she can buy with that money.
-So: $8 = ? strawberries?
+>Student: We want to know how many strawberries she can buy with the money she has.
+So: $8 = cost * ? strawberries?

 Yep, exactly!
-Now you could exchange the ? with a variable, let's just decide we call "amount of strawberries" = "s".
+Now you could exchange the ? with a variable, let's just decide we call "amount of strawberries" = "s", and we can skip the $ and keep in mind that our costs are "costs in $".

->Student: Cool, let me re-write the formulas: $6 = 18 and $8 = s
+>Student: Cool, let me re-write the formulas, I'll use "c" for "cost": c = 7/18 and 8 = c * s

-Can you try to get them all into a similar form, then we're on our way to calculating with them. : )
+Perfect.
+Now we got them all into a similar form, so we're on our way to calculating with them. : ) Let's do a quick recap: what do we have so far?

 ---
 #### Why my response?
 I wanted to help the student take a step back from feeling overwhelmed by introducing a different approach than what he/she had been trying.
-Only reading over a text example can often feel too anecdotal and it's important to be able to filter out the relevant information and begin to formulate it in abstracted terms.
+Only reading over a text example can often feel too anecdotal and it's important to be able to filter out the relevant information and begin to formulate it in an abstract way.
 For that I find it useful to drill down from a large overview level into a more detailed abstraction (e.g. first the two bigger boxes, of input and output, then abstracting the parts further etc.).

 ### Part 2:
 >Student: Okay, so I’ve written down s = # strawberries, c = cost per strawberry in dollars, c = 7/18, and 8 = c * s.
 But now what?